llGaetanll/rice/README.md

 Neovim is a community rewrite of vim.
 The config file `.config/nvim/init.lua` is well documented if you want to see what features are included.

-This is arguably the most interesting part of this configuration.
-If you want to use my vim config without having to install the rest of the system, you can simply copy the files inside of the `.config/nvim/` directory to your local neovim config directory.

 If you don't know how to find your local neovim config directory, you can open neovim and use the following command